kizu/stylobuild/README.md

 3. [CSSO][] for CSS minification.

+3. [CSSWring][] for CSS fallback minification (when sourcemaps are on, as CSSO have no support for them).

 This is only the start: in future some other tools would be added to this list.

 ## Installation